 Monkeypox is diagnosed through recognition of the clinical manifestations and confirmed by a PCR test performed on a sample taken from the rash.
 The PCR test is now available through some commercial laboratories.

-Persons with confirmed Monkeypox or symptoms highly suggestive of Monkeypox are to isolate at home.
-In addition, certain persons with confirmed infection may be a candidate to receive a vaccination or antiviral treatment depending upon the duration of illness and the risk for the development of severe disease.
-In such situations, the use of the vaccine or antiviral treatment is coordinated with the local department of health where the person lives.
+People with confirmed Monkeypox or symptoms highly suggestive of Monkeypox are to isolate at home.
+In addition, certain persons with confirmed infection may be a candidate to receive a vaccination or antiviral treatment (tecovirimat) depending upon the duration of illness and the risk for the development of severe disease.
+Call (914) 326-2060 for information.

-Students notified of a Monkeypox exposure in a health care setting are to follow up in accordance with the instructions from the clinical site, and exposed students are to notify NYMC Health Services at firstname.lastname@example.org of any symptoms potentially consistent with Monkeypox.
+Health care workers notified of a Monkeypox exposure in a health care setting are to follow up in accordance with the instructions from the clinical site.
+Exposed students are to also notify NYMC Health Services at email@example.com of exposure and of any symptoms potentially consistent with Monkeypox.